Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 Why is it important to test for related viruses in persons suspected of having a mosquito-borne illness?

-Many mosquito-borne viruses cocirculate in some areas of the world and can cause similar clinical presentations.
+Many mosquito-borne viruses cocirculate in certain areas of the world and can cause similar clinical presentations.
 Moreover, serology testing can be complicated by cross-reactivity with related arboviruses.
 Therefore, adequate history of travel and vaccinations, especially if an individual has been in areas where viruses are cocirculating or where immunizations (eg, for yellow fever) are routine, can help determine the best strategy for further testing to identify the infecting virus.
 Plaque-reduction neutralization testing (PRNT) is recommended for confirmation because it can resolve nonspecific reactivity and, in some cases, identify the infecting virus.

 Where do mosquito-borne arboviruses circulate?